 Chris Cleave begins this war novel with page after page of lighthearted and relentless repartee.
 At the outbreak of war, Tom thinks himself possibly "the only man in London who did not think the war was an unmissable parade lap."
 Raised to the post of running a school district, he reflects that he "might celebrate the promotion if he didn't have the gift for noticing that the schools were empty."

 The author then introduces Mary and Hilda.
 Unlike their male counterparts, the women friends are from wealthy families.
-They talk and laugh and argue and fight and have known each other for a lifetime.
+They talk and laugh and argue and fight, and have known each other for a lifetime.
 The war tests this friendship and throws their different attitudes into sharp relief.
 While Hilda proclaims herself content to find a handsome man in a uniform, Mary volunteers for war service and stumbles upon her gift and calling for teaching children.

 When her class is evacuated, she prevails on Tom to give her a job teaching the children who've been left behind, or sent back unwanted from the countryside.
 Some are physically disabled, and one child, eleven-year-old Zachary, is a black American with whom Mary forms an instant bond.

 Mary and Tom fall in love, and she prepares her classroom, complete with a basement air raid shelter.
-In the midst of the Christmas pageant, the sirens sound and they go down, along with spectators Tom and Alistair.
+In the midst of the Christmas pageant, the sirens sound and the children and teacher go down, along with spectators Tom and Alistair.
 Due to Mary's pre-planning, they're able to continue the pageant below stairs.
 Knowing that Alistair has now been accepted by the army, Tom broods beside his friend, wondering if their friendship is over.
 Perhaps "it is not possible, after all, for a man who had gone to war to abide a man who had stayed."

 Cleave alters his language as the situation darkens.
 The light witticisms that initially mark the conversations between Tom and Alistair and Tom and Mary give way to images of ruthless realism.
 The reader is party to Alistair's grim thoughts about "the crushing fatigue and the fear, and the constant mental strain of saying to others, We shall prevail, and to oneself, I am defeated."
 Under the air raid, Tom speaks seriously to Mary, admitting that now he really hates the Germans, though "he never thought he had it in him."
 Her witty reply is filled with brittle bitterness, "'That's why we call them the enemy.
 See how it works now, darling?'"